 - the availability of hand sanitizer and the promotion of its use

-In the interest of protecting our campers, faculty, assistants and staff, DVSA will follow all existing worker health and safety requirements as outlined in the Occupational Health and Safety Act and its regulations, public health requirements as directed by the Hamilton medical officer of health, and other relevant requirements as outlined in policies and guidelines issued by the Ministry of Education and Ministry of Heritage, Sport, Tourism and Culture.
+Health and safety for our art campers, faculty, assistants and staff remains paramount and DVSA is diligently working to provide a safe summer camp experience for children and their families as we meet and look to exceed the Ontario Ministry of Health’s COVID-19 Safety Guidelines for Day Camps.
+DVSA will also follow all existing worker health and safety requirements as outlined in the Occupational Health and Safety Act and its regulations, public health requirements as directed by the Hamilton medical officer of health, and other relevant requirements as outlined in policies and guidelines issued by the Ministry of Education and Ministry of Heritage, Sport, Tourism and Culture.

 Plans are in place to respond should any staff, camp participant, or parents/guardians be exposed to or diagnosed with COVID-19.